gkaral93/Fullstack-React-SpringBoot-JWT-Auth/README.md

-### We  login to the application using "gkaral" account and "1234" as password
+### We  login to the application using "gkaral" username and "1234" as password
 ![App Screenshot](Screenshots/Untitledlogin.png)

+### After logging in we see the available Service Bundles in the database
 ![App Screenshot](Screenshots/UntitledloginLIST.png)